CZ-NIC/knot/doc/operation.rst

     $ knotc zone-set example.com ns1 3600 A 192.168.0.1
     $ knotc zone-set -- ns1 3600 A 192.168.0.1

-To remove all records with a specific owner, or a specific rrset, or a specific record data::
+To remove all records with a specific owner, or a specific rrset, or specific record data::

     $ knotc zone-unset example.com ns1